hvianna/audioMotion-analyzer/README.md

 `new AudioMotionAnalyzer( [container], [{options}] )`

-Creates an instance of the audioMotion analyzer.
+Creates a new instance of audioMotion-analyzer.
 A canvas element will be created and inserted into the *container* element.
 If *container* is undefined, the canvas is appended to the document's body.

-If `source` is specified in the *options*, it will be connected to the analyzer.
-You can later disconnect it by referring to the [audioSource](#audiosource-mediaelementaudiosourcenode-object) object.
+Available options with default values shown inside parentheses:

 ```
 options = {
 	fftSize: <number> (8192)
 	gradient: <string> ('classic')
-	height: <number> (container.clientHeight || 270)
+	height: <number>
 	loRes: <boolean> (false)
 	maxDecibels: <number> (-25)
 	maxFreq: <number> (22000)